 Thus, the latest with SNAP Rule 20 is the fact that the EPA’s 2018 guidance document went too far, and the HFC refrigerant ban in SNAP Rule 20 is not vacated in toto; it still applies to those who did not make the initial switch to HFCs.

 As you can see, a lot has happened in the past two years with the EPA SNAP laws.
 Yes, SNAP Rule 20 was partially vacated in August of 2017.
 And SNAP Rule 21 followed shortly thereafter in April of 2019.
 Then, the EPA complicated matters more with their April 2018 guidance document.

-Throughout this period, some stakeholders may have assumed that tracking HFC refrigerants would become less important.
+Throughout this period, some stakeholders may have assumed that refrigerant tracking for HFC refrigerants would become less important for decreasing companies’ environmental footprints.
 But that would be glossing over the details, ignoring the regulatory uncertainty that has unfolded with various state initiatives.

 It has gone as such.
 California adopted a new HFC regulation in 2018.
 Numerous states also signaled then that they would introduce their own HFC regulations to make up for the partial vacatur of SNAP Rules 20 and 21.

 If all this regulatory activity sounds confusing to you, that’s because it is.
 The refrigerant geeks here at Trakref have created this infographic below to easily showcase the timeline of events on the HFC refrigerant ban in the U.S.

 As a result, the EPA is not the only regulatory body now managing HFC refrigerants.
 Therefore, to think that tracking HFC refrigerants is less important would be mistaken—or worse, it would signal you haven’t been paying attention.